Tire Speed Rating and Why It Matters

 - If you have tires with different speed ratings, the limit of the lowest rated tire is the fastest you can drive and stay within your tires’ capability.

-- The most common ratings are S and T (sedans, minivans, light trucks); H (some passenger cars, sports cars, coupes, some LTs); N, P, Q and R (LTs); and V, W and Y (high-performance cars).
+- The most common ratings are S and T (sedans, minivans, light trucks); H (some passenger cars, sports cars, coupes, some light trucks); N, P, Q and R (light trucks); and V, W and Y (high-performance cars).
 Most winter tires have Q, S or T speed ratings.

 Tire Speed Rating Chart